-I kept saying that life is so unfair, so why would I bother recovering from the emotional and mental pain I was dealing with.
-I would question myself why does it have to happen to me.
-I’m pretty sure I didn’t do anything extremely wrong to deserve this.
+I kept saying that life is so unfair, so why would I bother recovering from the emotional and depression pain I was dealing with after a miscarriage.
+I would question myself why does miscarriage have to happen to me.
+I’m pretty sure I didn’t do anything extremely wrong to deserve this depression after miscarriage.
 But then again, I would never know the reason for all of this.

-But despite all the efforts I put up with taking care of my physical, mental, and emotional health, an unexpected event still took place.
+But despite all the efforts I put up with taking care of my physical, mental, and emotional health, a depressive event still took place.
 I remember just having a cramp, and then suddenly I was bleeding.
 At first, I didn’t think it would be that bad since I have heard that most pregnant women experienced that sort of thing.
 But when I realized that the bleeding is not stopping, I immediately called my husband for help.
 Right of the bat, we went to the hospital for an emergency.

-The Reason Behind The Miscarriage
+The Reason Behind A Miscarriage

 The Agonizing Emotional And Mental Suffering

-The thing that merely added fuel to the fire is when other people told me to get over it.
-I wish I could.
+It was the most depressive feeling that I have felt over the past years of my existence.
+The depressive thing that merely added fuel to the fire is when other people told me to get over a miscarriage.
+I wish I could handle my depression.
 I genuinely wish it was that simple.
 I know that there are women out there who can go on and continue with their lives after a miscarriage.
 But for me, it seemed quite impossible.
 I am not overreacting.
 I felt stuck in a loop of mental and emotional torture, which others couldn’t understand.